aptech/docs/docs/CR-h5open.rst

 Remarks
 -------

--  The file handle must be closed with either the :func:`close` function or :func:`closeall` when you are finished using it.
+-  The file handle must be closed with either the `close` function or :func:`closeall` when you are finished using it.
 -  To read or write data to a file opened with :func:`h5open`, use :func:`readr`, and :func:`writer`.